taiste/ViewInAndroidStudio/README.md

 #Installation on OS X
 **Add the repository**
-Install the View In Android Studio Add-In by adding a new Gallery Repository from the following url:
+Install the View In Android Studio Add-In by downloading the Taiste.ViewInAndroidStudioAddin_x.x.mpack -file from the repo root and add a new Gallery Repository.:

-TBA

 Xamarin Studio > Add-in Manager... > Gallery Tab > Repository: Manage Repositories... > Add